Science in Society Journalism Awards

 All prizes will be platform-independent.
 We’re open to entries from print, broadcast and online journalists.

 Any writer (or team) is eligible to submit one entry in each category.
 All entries should be attributed to a bylined creator or creators.
-There is no fee to enter, and entrants need not be members of the National Association of Science Writers.
+There is no submission fee for current members of the National Association of Science Writers.
+The entry fee for non-members and those entering on behalf of members but not members themselves is $45 per entry.

 To read the rules and enter, visit the Call for Entries and Rules page.